brozot/Laravel-FCM/README.md

 ## Notification

-Notification payload is used to send notification, the behavior is define by the App State and the OS of the receipt device.
+Notification payload is used to send a notification, the behavior is defined by the App State and the OS of the receipt device.

 **About notification message**